Kehlani: 2014–2017: SweetSexySavage

 In 2014, the studio time culminated in the release of their first mixtape, called Cloud 19.
 The mixtape features guest appearances from Kyle Dion.
 Cannon also sent them to New York City to work with record producer Jahaan Sweet.
 The mixtape ranked at twenty-eighth on Complex's list of the "50 Best Albums of 2014," and was also listed among Pitchfork's "Overlooked Mixtapes 2014."
 A song they released in late 2014, "Till the Morning" was placed by Billboard as one of the "Emerging Picks of the Week" on November 7, 2014.
 In 2015, Kehlani opened for American rapper G-Eazy on the second leg of his From the Bay to the Universe tour.

 On April 28, 2015, they released their second mixtape You Should Be Here.
 Billboard called it the "year's first great R&B album", when it debuted at number five on Billboards Top R&B/Hip-Hop Albums chart.
-The project features guest appearances from fellow American rapper Chance the Rapper and American singer BJ the Chicago Kid.
+The project featured guest appearances from fellow American rapper Chance the Rapper and American singer BJ the Chicago Kid.
 A week after the release, they announced that they had signed a deal to Atlantic Records.
 In support of the mixtape, they embarked on the You Should Be Here tour, which sold out every North American date and select European dates.
 Throughout 2015, they also received individual plaudits: Complex called their one of the "15 Artists to Watch Out for in 2015" and Rolling Stone named them one of the "10 New Artists You Need to Know".
 You Should Be Here also earned a Grammy Award nomination for Best Urban Contemporary Album.
 In March 2016, Kehlani guest featured on English singer Zayn's single "Wrong" from his debut solo studio album Mind of Mine.
 Their song "Gangsta" was featured on the soundtrack for the August 2016 hit movie Suicide Squad, which gave them and their music some beneficial recognition, as it reached number 41 on the Hot 100.

 On November 26, 2016, Kehlani revealed the title of their debut studio album SweetSexySavage, which was released on Atlantic Records on January 27, 2017.
 In December 2017, Kehlani guest featured on American rapper Eminem's single "Nowhere Fast" from his ninth studio album Revival.
 Kehlani's third annual Tsunami Christmas tour concluded in Santa Ana, California on December 18, 2017.